-The Bentley Historical Library is a place both of rich heritage and new discoveries.
-Those who use our collections—historians, students, the avidly curious, and more—know that there are stories behind every photograph, every letter, every book.
-Come read about our treasures: in the archive, on display, and on stage through talks and lectures.
+The Bentley Historical Library is a place of rich heritage and new discoveries.
+Come read about our treasures: in the archive, on display, and through the lens of our experts.

 Beyond These Hallowed Halls

 In 1899, Oscar W. Baker Sr. was accepted into the University of Michigan Law School, becoming the 100th African American student to attend U-M. After graduation, Baker would make remarkable contributions and achievements working for racial and social justice.… Complete Story

 Frogs, salamanders, and lizards, oh my!
 In the early 20th century, Helen Thompson Gaige defied gender stereotypes by becoming an expert in zoology and launching herself into adventures to collect and study specimens.
 Her one-of-a-kind legacy endures in the archive.… Complete Story